DavGifford/mtm6407_CYOA/intro.md

 You try to sign in to S.I.M.P.'s user interface system to begin the shutdown sequence; however, you are now locked out from accessing the system controls.
 In order to proceed you need to correctly guess the password.

 1. [Attempt to log in to S.I.M.P. using password "**guest**"](choice_1.md)

+2. Attempt to log in to S.I.M.P. using the name of the base **spelt backwards**.

+3. Attempt to log in to S.I.M.P. using password "**simp1**"